seitenca/ColorfulHealthBar/README.md

-# Overpowered Armor Bar
+# Colorful Health Bar
-The vanilla armor bar doesn't accurately show "better than diamond" level armor, as it simply maxes out when its full.

-This mod allows armor values over 20 to be displayed as different colored (configurable) icons depending on how many times you fill the bar.

-Other optional features:

-* Show the armor bar when the player is not wearing any armor
-* Hide empty armor icons

-### Known Issues
+This mod allows you to change the color of the default minecraft health bar as well as the subsequent layers.

-* This mod is not compatible with mods that add additional health bars.
+This mod will override any other mods that do custom rendering of the health bar such as mantle.

+The absorption bar color is also customizable.